The Lone Cypress tree on the 17 mile drive

 21 of those homes are still standing and spawned a Tudor style that is peppered throughout Carmel along with the Spanish-Mediterranean architecture seen in the area.

 You can find the original Comstock Fairytale cottages on Torres Street a few blocks off Ocean Ave.
 Ask for a map of all the cottages at the Visitor Center.
+It’s a fun and FREE way to roam the neighborhoods and see more of the town.

 #4 Cruise on the Iconic 17 Mile Drive